Addalin/cameranetwork/Image_pipeline.md

 and calculates the `measured_directions` according to the fisheye model (undistortion) on a unit sphere.

-     - The fisheye model is pre-determined during intrinsic calibration process (add link).
+     - The fisheye model is pre-determined during [intrinsic calibration process](https://github.com/Addalin/cameranetwork/blob/3552f2453f3d42942ae6f90c2245b9ccb7c3dbce/CameraNetwork/controller.py#L888-L901).

     - Using the measurements times in `sun_positions.csv` and *ephem*, the function calculates sun directions `calculated_directions`.
 And then estimates camera orientation, by doing fit of `measured_directions` to `calculated_directions`.